Esri/image-discovery-app-js/README.md

 1. Open `web\config\imagery\imageQueryConfiguration.json` in a text editor
 2. In the entry imageQueryLayers, set the URL to an ArcGIS Server Image Service endpoint.
-3. Set the label parameter for your ArcGIS ServerImage Service
+3. Set the label parameter for your ArcGIS Server Image Service
 4. In the entry imageQueryResultDisplayFields, set the result fields you would like to display in your result grid.
     - **field**: the field name to display
     - **label**: the label of the field to display in the result grid